Long-Term Savings For Homes

 - Check light sockets for the recommended bulb wattage for each lamp or light.
 Don’t use a higher-wattage bulb.
 It wastes energy, and it can be a fire hazard.
 If you need more light, consider using an ENERGY STAR certified LED lightbulb or CFL bulb that produces more light with lower wattage.

 - Consider insulating your hot water heater if it is warm to the touch.
 This reduces heat loss and can save 7% - 16% per year on heating costs.
 Insulating your hot water pipes can save 3% - 4% on heating costs.

 - Repair leaks on warm-water faucets.
 These leaks just drain your water heater, which means it has to heat more water.
 That process costs you more.

 - Drain your hot water tank regularly to remove sediment.

 - If buying a new water heater, consider a tankless unit.
 These systems are 35-45% more efficient.
 Plus, you'll never run out of hot water.

 WINDOWS, DOORS & INSULATION

-- Save up to 10% on cooling costs by caulking windows and weather-stripping doors.
+- Save up to 10%-20% on heating and cooling costs by caulking windows and weather-stripping doors.

 - Upgrade to energy-efficient windows.